 “I’m on my way, just tell me where?”
-She gave me the address and I pull my coat on, grabbing my purse and keys.
+She gave me the address.
+I pulled my coat on, grabbed my purse and keys.
 I couldn’t stop to think about what was happening, I just had to go.
-I texted a quick message to my husband, asleep upstairs, as I lock the door.
+I texted a quick message to my husband, asleep upstairs, as I locked the door.
 I was hoping that I wasn’t about to walk into some deadly trap.
 The cool air of the night felt soothing against my hot face, and I fumbled as I tried to unlock my car door.

-The streets were empty and I drove carefully toward the isolated charity building she asked me to meet at.
+The streets were empty and I drove carefully toward the isolated charity building.
 I trust Delphine.
 My daughter is ok, if she is alive I can take her right to the hospital.

-I briefly wondered if I should call the police, but brush it aside.
-They would risk the lives of the other girls by showing up, especially of Delphine, and I couldn’t risk that.
+I briefly wondered if I should call the police, but brushed it aside.
+They would risk the lives of the other girls by showing up, especially Delphine, and I couldn’t risk that.

 My mouth was sticky and dry.
 I tried to swallow, but it just stuck, so I focused on breathing.
 The parking lot looked empty.
 The building looked abandoned.
-I cut the lights off and parked, watching the building for any lights or movement, so the knock on my rear window maked me jump.
+I cut the lights off and parked, watching the building for any lights or movement.
+If a dying girl were left here, she probably wouldn’t be noticed for days.
+The knock on my rear window made me jump.

 “Ok, of course,” I said, nodding.

-My heart was in my throat as she opened the back door of her car and I could see hair streaming down from the seat.
+My heart was in my throat as she opened the back door of her car.
+I could see hair streaming down from the seat.
 She stood back and I did my best to carry my teenage daughter, who was limp and thin, wrapped in a fleece blanket from head to toe.
-When I struggled with her weight, Delphine put her hands under to help carry the weight.
-We moved awkwardly through the streetlight toward my car and I worked to open the back door and place my girl on the seat.
+When I struggled with her weight, Delphine put her hands under to help.
+We moved awkwardly through the streetlight toward my car.
+I struggled to open the back door and place my girl on the seat.
 She was breathing but was not moving.